 As I currently hold limited funds in the liquidation, it is likely that funding would be required to conduct public examinations and pursue the potential recoveries outlined above.
 I will write to creditors providing and update and formally requesting funding should it be required.

-In the interim, if creditors have any further information that would assist in my investigation or wish to fund the liquidation, please contact Anny Ngo of this office on (02) 8020 5853 or by email on anny@hogansprowles.com.au.
+In the interim, if creditors have any further information that would assist in my investigation or wish to fund the liquidation, please contact Christine Xiao of this office on (02) 8020 5858 or by email on cxiao@hogansprowles.com.au.

 I anticipate completing this liquidation within the next six (6) to nine (9) months.